 Section 5.
 SPECIAL INTEREST GROUP.
 Upon written petition to the Board of Directors from fifty (50) ACTIVE VOTING members of the Association, the formation of a Special Interest Group shall be considered by the Board of Directors.

-ARTICLE IIISection 1.
+Section 1.
 SUBSCRIPTION.
-Each member shall agree to be bound by these Bylaws and all amendments thereof before being admitted to membership.
+Each member shall agree to be bound by these By-Laws and all amendments thereof before being admitted to membership.

 Section 2.
 WAIVER OF DUES.
 The dues of any member found in distress may be waived temporarily by the Board of Directors.